ziaali455/Qawl/README.md

 - Deprecated: Inactive files in the app

 ## Pushing Code
-PRs into dev require code reviews by at least two engineers your senior.
+PRs into dev require code reviews by **at least two engineers** your senior.
 Each new branch must be named with the format `firstname/feature-branch-name`.
 The process is simple: push to your branch, get reviewed, push to dev.
 If it gets approved by the App Store, it'll go to prod.

+When a new feature is pushed to prod that is over 200 lines of code, **it has to be documented** in the `docs/` folder before it gets into prod.
+Any AI documentation must be labeled as such.
+Attempts to push to prod without documentation will be **rejected** in code review.

 ## The Stack